 I don’t know about you but, every fall I make these great big plans to bake amazing treats in all sorts of elaborate holiday shapes—pumpkins, turkeys, ghosts—and every fall I wind up rushing to get something made at the last minute.
 I guess I have become known as the “Queen of Last Minute Recipes.”
 That’s ok by me, it is a crown I am proud to wear.

-Candi also has some great recipes here on A Day in Candiland that will be perfect on this pumpkin cupcake recipe.
+Candi also has more great pumpkin recipes here on A Day in Candiland that will be a great addition to this pumpkin cupcake recipe.
 Try out her Dairy Free Butter Cream Frosting if you are not a meringue fan.
-You can always put the meringue icing on her Gluten Free, Dairy Free Chocolate Cupcakes Cupcakes if you are not a pumpkin fan but want to get that toasted marsh mallow flavor.
+You can always put the meringue icing on her Gluten Free, Dairy Free Chocolate Cupcakes Cupcakes if you are not a pumpkin fan but want to get that toasted marshmallow flavor.

 Be sure to let Candi know how you like the recipe.
 You can leave a comment here on this post or follow her on her Facebook Fan Page and leave a comment there.

 I hope to hear from you!